 Sufficient information to assess the impact of any abuse on the potential participant and their ability to take part in a process safely

 Sufficient information about how potential mediation participants are likely to behave in a mediation meeting and afterwards towards each other

+Sufficient information about the impact of the separation/ conflict on any children and young persons

 Sensitive and appropriate questioning is required for the identification and understanding of the issues, for accurate screening, signposting and consideration of appropriate options.
 In order to achieve this, mediators need to give potential participants both the time and opportunity to be heard.

+The mediator also expected to use mediation and other skills and strategies to build a trusting relationship with the participant in such a way as to:

+Provide the best opportunity for matters of abuse, power and control to be shared

+Maintain an equilibrium and impartiality and lack of judgement in relation to the other prospective participant

 Assessing safety and suitability